Denver Voters To Decide Whether Psilocybin ‘Magic’ Mushrooms Should Be Legal

 Still Illegal Under Federal Law

 Whether Denver voters vote to decriminalize the fungus or not, psilocybin mushrooms are illegal under federal law.
-Specifically, they, like cannabis, are on Schedule I of the Controlled Substances Act, meaning the feds have deemed that they have “no medical benefit” and are, thus, no different from crack or heroin.
+Specifically, they, like cannabis, are Schedule I drugs, as listed on the Controlled Substances Act, meaning the feds have deemed that they have “no medical benefit” and are, as a result, no different from crack or heroin.

-However, over the past decade, several states have legalized marijuana, in one form or another, and the position of the federal government, since the Obama administration, has been to largely not interfere in state pot laws – a policy continued by the Trump administration.
+However, over the past decade, several states have legalized marijuana, in one form or another, and the position of the federal government — since the Obama administration — has been to largely not interfere in state pot laws, a policy continued by the Trump administration.
 Whether or not the feds will look the other way at Denver’s decriminalization of psilocybin mushrooms, should the initiative pass, remains to be seen.

 Therapeutic Benefits

 Decriminalize Denver, which supports the initiative, says on its website that the therapeutic benefits of psychedelic mushrooms are beyond question.
-Specifically, the group says that users have experienced less depression and suicidal thoughts; that the fungus helps combat opioid use and dependence; and that the use of the mushrooms is “safe and non-addictive.”
+Specifically, the group says that users have experienced reduced depression and suicidal thoughts.
+They also argue that the fungus helps combat opioid use and dependence and that the use of the mushrooms is “safe and non-addictive.”

 Denver Mayor Michael Hancock says he opposes the measure, however.